Sacred Valley & Classic Inca Trail 4-Day Trek with Machu Picchu

 Will I have a guide?

-Yes, all our treks include an experienced, bilingual guide who will provide valuable insights into the history, culture, and ecology of the Inca Trail and Machu Picchu.
+Yes, all of our treks include an experienced, bilingual guide with knowledge on the history, culture and ecology of the Inca Trail and Machu Picchu.

 Is there a bathroom available on the trail?